theandrew168/devops/README.md

 ```

 ## Setup
 If you are reading this then we must be collaborating on something.
-Hell yeah!
 Just reach out to me and I'll get you the actual credentials.
 I like to export these environment variables in `$HOME/.profile` but you can put them wherever you prefer.
 Just remember to either source the file after adding the vars or log out and back in again.